 The bald eagle finds its winter habitat in the land surrounding Lake Conroe.
 While swimming is not permitted in the recreation area, wading is allowed.
 Visitors can enjoy fishing, hiking, picnicking, biking and sports.
 Cagle Trail, which spans two miles, is a popular draw for bikers to the recreation area.
 A segment of the 128-mile long Lone Star Hiking Trail also winds along the shoreline of Lake Conroe.

 Adjoining the recreation area is the national forest, which has 85 miles of equestrian, mountain biking and off-road vehicle trails.
 The campground is open year-round within the recreation area.
-Campsites are $16 per night and water and standard electric hookups are available.
+Campsites are availble at per night rate and water and standard electric hookups are available.
+Please check recreation.gov for official pricing.
 Some sites offer weekly rates.
 Campers can enjoy grills, showers, picnic tables and more.
 There are paved roads, security lights, a dump station and hand-pumped drinking water available.

 Amenities of the park include:

 - Tent camping